tschudin/tinyssb/src/poc-04/README.md

 switches to upcall-style processing where new updates are digested as they trickle in.
 The catchup phase is an example why it is necessary for Bob to signal to Alice (using an acknowledgement message) when an old feed can be removed.
-Another reasons is that the delivery of a session feed segment could have been delayed by the network without Alice knowing it, hence prematurely removing it could potentially lead to data and session synchronization loss.
+Another reason is that the delivery of a session feed segment could have been delayed by the network without Alice knowing it, hence prematurely removing it could potentially lead to data and session synchronization loss.